FAQs

 Create your online fundraising page here…

-Many workplaces, organisations and educational institutions decide to host their own Shavathons in order to raise awareness and funds for the cancer cause.
 Hosting a Shavathon is a wonderful team-building experience and many companies adopt CANSA Shavathon as their Corporate Social Investment (CSI) project.
-This will take place from Monday, 26 February to 29 March 2024.

 Employees take part and often they invite service providers, clients and friends to also participate.
-The designated staff member pays the commitment fee online, orders the materials from CANSA online, hosts the event and afterwards transfers the funds to CANSA.
+The designated staff member pays the commitment fee online, orders the materials from the CANSA eShop, hosts the event and afterwards transfers the funds to CANSA.
 Many companies match the funds contributed by employees to make this event an even bigger success.

-Members of the public arrive at their nearest participating shopping centre to shave or spray for a donation of R50.
+Members of the public arrive at their nearest participating mall to shave or spray for a donation of R50.
 Children under 12 donate only R25.
 They first register and sign an indemnity form and then pay the amount before proceeding to get shaved or sprayed.
 The process can take between 15 and 60 minutes depending on how busy the event is.
 The event is normally open from 9:00 to 15:00 (may vary from one event to another – check event directory) and try to get there early to avoid disappointment.

-6. Bail-out Fee
+6. Bail Out Fee

 7. What’s New?